Borel reducibility and symmetric models: Generic invariants for

-A similar issue will come up here, but with unordered finite subsets.
+A similar coding will be used here as well, just in our context we work often with unordered finite subsets.
 (Working in symmetric models, a set of rank $3$ may not even admit a linear order.)
-To that end we fix injective maps (working in ZF) between $[\mathcal{P}^k(\omega)]^{<\aleph_0}$ and $\mathcal{P}^{k}(\omega)$ as follows.
+To that end we fix injective maps (working in ZF) between $[\mathcal{P}^k(\omega)]^{<\aleph_0}$ and $\mathcal{P}^{k}(\omega)$ as follows. \end{remark}